in-toto/attestation/spec/v1/digest_set.md

 While cryptographic digests are the strongly recommended immutable identifier, users might have need to refer to an artifact by some other means.
-For example, it might be technically infeasible to compute a digest over the content, or because the user might interact with the content through an interface that doesn't expose them to the entirety of the content.
+For example, it might be technically infeasible to compute a digest over the content, or the user might interact with the content through an interface that doesn't expose them to the entirety of the content.

 In these situations, users MAY use a non-cryptographic identifier in a DigestSet so long as the risk of the object being mutated is acceptable for the